davidfloyd91/davidfloyd91.github.io/_posts/2019-05-22-google-geolocation-api-node-express.markdown

 to see.

 A note: `lat` and `lng` store their similarly named counterparts from the response's `location` object, since you might want to use those at some point.
-Do do so, you can't leave out the `JSON.parse(chunk)`, for `chunk` is not as it seems.
+It's important not to leave out the `JSON.parse(chunk)`, for `chunk` is not the friendly JSON object it looks like.

-Mashed together, the code above looks something like <a href="https://gist.github.com/davidfloyd91/e7a57dfc5882096ffc971d2917ceadd5" target="\_blank" rel="noopener noreferrer">this</a>.
-Good luck finding out where you are!
+Mashed together, the code above looks like <a href="https://gist.github.com/davidfloyd91/e7a57dfc5882096ffc971d2917ceadd5" target="\_blank" rel="noopener noreferrer">this</a>.
+Good luck, and have fun finding out where you are!

 ## Notes